kchannelz/kchannels/README.md

 Kchannels is a non-custodial payment channel product for [Ethereum](https://ethereum.org/) that utilizes proven solutions from the legacy financial industry and combines them with Layer 2 tech based on our learnings and experience from [Infura](https://infura.io/), a popular Ethereum infrastructure provider.

-From the beginning, Kchannels was designed for good user and developer experience.
+From the ground up, Kchannels was designed for good user and developer experience.
 It delivers the three canonical benefits of payment channels (real-time speed, low transaction costs, and privacy) along with a host of other benefits.

 At the core of Kchannels are *multi-channels*, a new type of payment channel construction that helps to deliver a remarkably frictionless payment channel experience.